ggouws/HPC_RNAseq/README.md

   <font size="4"><b>2.1) Access the HPC</b></font>
   <br>

-  To access the Stanage high-performance computer (HPC) you must be connected to the university network - this can be achieved remotely by using the virtual private network (VPN) service.
+  To access the Stanage HPC you must be connected securely to the university network - this can be achieved remotely by using the virtual private network (VPN) service.

   Please see the university IT pages for details on how to [connect to the VPN](https://students.sheffield.ac.uk/it-services/vpn).